 For patients who need to drink water for their exam, you should arrive at the Hospital 30-40 minutes prior to your appointment time.
 You will be given the water when you arrive in the CT Department.

 Patients should wear comfortable clothing that has little or no metal.

 What will happen during the exam?

-Depending on the reason for your exam you may have an I.V. placed in your arm.
-Through this I.V. a contrast will be injected.
-During the exam you will lie on a table with your arms raised above your head.
-The table will rise up and move in and out of a large circle once the exam has started.
-The technologist will explain any breathing instructions you may have during the actual exam and cover some specific medical history questions.
+During the actual exam you will lie on a table with your arms raised above your head.
+This table will rise up and move in and out of a large circle.
+The technologist will explain the breathing instructions that you will hear and cover some specific medical history questions.